Basic power electronics in energy systems

 - derive the transfer function for both the basic topologies and derivatives thereof

-- determine basic parameters in power electronics circuits based on simulations
+- determine basic parameters, signals and power losses in power electronics circuits based on simulations

 - design transformers in galvanically separated topologies (f.x. forward, flyback, push-pull, half-bridge, full-bridge)